vyctorbh/shipyard-deploy/readme.md

 You must bind the Docker socket into the container in order for the deploy container to work with the Docker host.

+# Environment Variables
+There are a few environment variables to allow you to customize the stack:

+* `DB_PASS`: set the Shipyard Database instance user password
+* `ADMIN_PASS`: set the Shipyard admin account password (default: shipyard)
+* `REVISION`: The tag to use for the Shipyard instance (default: latest)

 ## Setup Shipyard Stack
-`docker run -v /var/run/docker.sock:/docker.sock shipyard/deploy setup`
+`docker run -i -t -v /var/run/docker.sock:/docker.sock shipyard/deploy setup`

 ## Remove Shipyard Stack
-`docker run -v /var/run/docker.sock:/docker.sock shipyard/deploy cleanup`
+`docker run -i -t -v /var/run/docker.sock:/docker.sock shipyard/deploy cleanup`